 ----- East Alton

 262.9 Wood River (NS crossing)

 280.0 Bridge Jct.

 281.0 Q Tower (junction-TRRA)

-Wann to WR Tower: 2 tracks, paired track.
+Wann to Lenox: 2 tracks, paired track.
 West track: signaled southbound only.
 East track: CTC in use.

 This line is being upgraded for high speed operation, resulting in some changes.